 Image Source: The SwingAway Wall Bed System – Hideaway Beds

 One is to invest in a space saving bed, which folds into the wall when not in use.
 Wall beds are popular in open plan apartments where a bed isn’t needed during the day.
 Alternatively, buy a sofa bed so you have more space during the day.
 As a last resort, tuck your bed into an alcove or corner, so it takes up less room.

 Clever furniture solutions are perfect for a small bedroom.
 Loft beds with storage beneath are an excellent choice.
 A raised bed provides extra space for a desk, chest of drawers and bookshelves.
 It’s a good choice for teenagers and young adults.
 Desks can also double as bedside tables.

 The more floor space you have, the larger the room will feel.
 Stay away from traditional furniture that takes up valuable floor space.
 Instead, look for a hanging bedside that fixes to the wall.
-Fit wall cupboards for clothes, accessories, and shoes.
+Fit wall cupboards for clothes, accessories, and shoe cabinets for your shoes.
 Out of sight means more space.

 Floor space is in short supply in a small bedroom, so the last thing you should do is clutter up the floor with bookshelves and cupboards.
 Make the most of the wall space to create extra storage.
 Fix shelves high up so you can store books out the way.

 Instead of a bedside table, hang a shelf or two above the bed and fit a reading light to the underside.
 This gives you handy storage for a few books and other accessories.
 Make the most of quirky storage solutions such as fabric hangers for doors, ceiling hooks for clothing, and under bed storage crates.